MarkBind/markbind/docs/devGuide/design.md

 3. The Site model will create different Page models, and each Page model will generate a HTML page at the designated file location by calling MarkBind core library's *include* and *render* APIs.

 The generated page is rendered using [nunjucks](https://mozilla.github.io/nunjucks/), and the page template could be found at `lib/template/page.njk`.

-Static assets of MarkBind, such as stylesheets and JavaScript libraries, are located in `asset/` folder.
-They will be copied to the generated site and used in the generated pages.

 The CLI program is built using [commander.js](https://github.com/tj/commander.js/).